Disentangled Inference for GANs with Latently Invertible Autoencoder: Experiments

 \section{Experiments}

-For experimental setup, we instantiate the decoder of LIA with the generator of StyleGAN~\citep{StyleGAN18}.
-The difference is that we replace the mapping network (MLP) in StyleGAN with the invertible network.
-The layer number of the invertible network is 8.
-The hyper-parameters for the discriminator are $\gamma=10$ (equation (6)), $\beta_1=5\text{e-}5$ and $\beta_2=0.1$ (equation (5) and equation (8) respectively).
-For perceptual loss in equation (5), we take $\epsilon=\textsf{conv}4\_3$ from the VGG weight.
+\textbf{Implementation Details.} For the experimental setup, we instantiate the decoder of LIA with the generator of StyleGAN~\citep{StyleGAN18}.
+The difference is that we replace the mapping network (MLP) in StyleGAN with the invertible network, and the layer number of the invertible network is 8.
+The hyper-parameters are set as $ \beta_1=5\text{e-}5 $, $ \beta_2=0.1 $, and $ \gamma=5 $ in Equations~(\ref{eq:lia-rec-loss}), (\ref{eq:encoder-loss}), and (\ref{eq:lia-wgan-loss}), respectively.
+For perceptual loss in Equation~(\ref{eq:lia-rec-loss}), we take $\epsilon=\textsf{conv}4\_3$ from the VGG weight.